CODAIT/spark-tracing/README.md

 debugging specific areas of the code (mllib, SQL, etc.) or running on a different resource manager, it may be desirable to modify this section.

-`targets` is a map of package names to arrays of tracers -- let's call this package name "bounding package" of the tracers in the array.
+`targets` is a map of package names to arrays of tracers -- let's call each package the "bounding package" of the tracers in its array.
 Each "tracer" implements a specific type of instrumentation that captures and records certain actions.
 Tracers are limited in scope to instrumenting functions in their bounding package.
 The currently available ones are:

   - `main`: This logs the JVM start and shutdown processes.
 It is always enabled and cannot be specified in the configuration file.

   - `rpc`: This instruments `NettyRpcEnv` and `NettyRpcEnvFactory` to capture RPCs that are sent between Spark components.
 It does not take any arguments, and its bounding package must be `org.apache.spark.rpc.netty` (or one of its superpackages).
+This tracer is required to resolve JVM UUIDs to service names, and by extension to filter services.
+If it is disabled, UUIDs will be used in place of service names in the visualization.

   - `event` and `span`: These instrument a specified function with its arguments and return value.
 The `event` tracer logs the moment a function was called, which will appear as a single point on the sequence plot.
 The `span` tracer also logs the